rockmediainc/openebs/designs/local-pv/lvm/snapshot-restore.md

 spec:
   ownerNodeID: node-0-397958
   # origin volume capacity at the time of snapshot
-  sourceVolumeSize: "2147483648"
+  snapOriginVolumeCapacity: "1073741824"
-  # 'thinSnapshot' specifies type of snapshot, this field will be yes
+  # 'thin' specifies type of snapshot, this field will be true
-  # if snapshot is of thin-provisoned volume else it will be no
+  # if snapshot is of thin-provisoned volume else it will be false
-  thinSnapshot: "yes"
+  thin: true
   volGroup: lvmvg
 status:
   state: Ready